Curriculum & Instruction: M.Ed. - Master of Education

 - Social Foundations

-This program is not an approved initial licensure program.
-However, if you are interested in adding an endorsement in gifted education, special education, or English as a Second Language (ESL), or pursuing initial licensure through an alternate route, please reach out to the licensure specialist listed as the contact on our Become a Teacher page.
+This program is not an approved Virginia initial licensure program.
+However, if you are interested in adding an endorsement in Gifted Education, English as a Second Language, or pursuing an initial Virginia license through an alternate route, then these options may be available through the M.Ed. in Curriculum & Instruction program.
+Please reach out to the licensure specialist listed as the contact on our Become a Teacher page.

-The professional studies area of emphasis is designed to assist those pursuing licensure through an alternate pathway.
-Reach out to our licensure specialist for more information about this area of emphasis.
+The professional studies area of emphasis is designed to assist those pursuing a Virginia license through an alternate pathway.
+Reach out to our licensure specialist listed at the bottom of this page for more information about this area of emphasis.